0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## How to build a CLI using NodeJS 💻

+## How to build a CLI using NodeJS 💻

-CLI (Command Line Interface) are one of the most basic and powerful applications ever created by the mankind.
-We all use CLI everday, whether it be npm, git or any other CLI.
-Does your daily basis workflow have something that you have to over and over again ? 🤔.
+CLI (Command Line Interface) is one of the most basic and powerful applications ever created by mankind.
+We all use CLI every day, whether it be npm, git, or any other CLI.
+Does your daily basis workflow have something that you have to do over and over again? 🤔.
 The chances are that it could be automated using CLI ✨

 So let's get started 🏄

 ![](https://c.tenor.com/r3XdvPsAV3kAAAAC/despicable-me-minions.gif)

-Toady we are going to be building a CLI which would generate starter templates with TailwindCSS pre-installed.
+Today we are going to be building a CLI which would generate starter templates with TailwindCSS, ESLint, and Prettier pre-installed.

 # Prerequisites

-Here are few tools which you would need to follow along with tutorial:
+Here are a few tools which you would need to follow along with the tutorial:

 1. A LTS (Long Term Support) version of [NodeJS](https://nodejs.org/en/) installed.
 2. A text editor.